edhowland/vish/Bugs.md

 # Bugs

+## Bug: Unknown in test/all_tests.rb: when test_block is enabled

+In this case, the total tests just kill the Ruby process with some error status/code of ???
+Standalone rt block works, but takes a very long time

 ## Bug: in vish command line runner with --evaluate

 Cannot just pass '-e "expression"' alone, must use a empty null.vs file